ropensci/roweb/tutorials/rinat_tutorial.md

 _Get information and observations by project_

-You can get all the observations for a project if you know it's ID or name as an intaturalist slug
+You can get all the observations for a project if you know its ID or name as an intaturalist slug

 Just get info about a project